scottalford75/Remora-docs/docs/source/software/remora-comp-installation.rst

 - remora-eth-3.0.c   : Ethernet Driver for Remora Ethernet Firmware
 - PRUencoder.c   : Remora Encoder driver
 - PIDcontroller.c : Remora PIDcontroller for temperature control
-- NVMPG.c         : Driver for the NVEM serial pendant
+- NVMPG.c         : Driver for the NVEM serial pendant, the NVMPG

 To install a Remora component: